 Sales by Geographic Region:

-The table below provides reported and organic sales growth rates for fiscal 2023 as compared to fiscal 2022 by geographic region and operating group.
+Reported sales were the same as organic sales in fiscal 2022.
+The table below provides the reconciliation of reported sales to organic sales for fiscal 2021 by region and operating group.

 Avnet by region